MASSIA Spring Meeting 2020 — 10-26 April — more >

 MASSIA is located in an old school in Massiaru, a village in Häädemeeste Parish, Pärnu County in southwestern Estonia.
-The location is about 180 km from Tallinn, and about 140 km from Riga (Latvia).
+The location is on the coast about 180 km south of Tallinn, and about 140 km north of Riga (Latvia).

 MASSIA tries to experiment with these notions of making sense, being useful, even life saving.
 It wants to be a building full of potentiality, never defined, never belonging to a specific idea or specific group, hospitable, easily accessible, an instrument for making work, for rethinking one’s work, reinventing it, and for rethinking, reinventing society or aspects of it.